spapas/spapas.github.io/content/easy-immutable-objects.rst

 want this specific capability).

 For completeness, here's the `the docs on lens`_ from Ramda_ which is a well known Javascript functional library.
+This needs you to understand what is ``prop``, what is ``assoc`` and then how to use the lens with ``view``, ``set`` and ``over``.
+For me, these are way too much things to remember for such a specific thing.
+Yes if I wanted to fully use Ramda or a similar library I'd be delighted to use all these techniques - however most people prefer to stick with more familiar (and more procodural) concepts.

-The helper's I'm going to present here are more or less a poor man's lens, i.e you will be able to use the basic functionality of a lens but...
+The helpers I'm going to present here are more or less a poor man's lens, i.e you will be able to use the basic functionality of a lens but...

 * without the peculiar syntax and